 The market for services in the engineering, municipal consulting, public finance consulting, geotechnical, homeland security and other technical services industries is competitive and highly fragmented.
 Contract awards are based primarily on quality of service, relevant experience, staffing capabilities, reputation, geographic presence, stability and price.
 Some of our competitors in certain service areas have more personnel and greater financial, technical and marketing resources than us.
-With regard to engineering related services, which represents approximately 85% of our fiscal 2005 contract revenue, our competitors include many larger consulting firms such as TetraTech, Inc., Stantec, Inc., and Jacobs Engineering Group, Inc. In certain public finance consulting services, we may compete with large accounting firms, such as Ernst & Young LLP.
+With regard to engineering related services, which represented approximately 85% and 84% of our contract revenue for fiscal year 2005 and the fiscal nine months ended September 29, 2006, respectively, our competitors include many larger consulting firms such as TetraTech, Inc., Stantec, Inc., and Jacobs Engineering Group, Inc. In certain public finance consulting services, we may compete with large accounting firms, such as Ernst & Young LLP.
 We can offer no assurance that we will be able to compete successfully in the future with these or other competitors.